Ethaks/FVTT-Quench/README.md

 ### Snapshots

-*Snapshot handling is currently in a beta phase!
-The current API is not final and subject to change, e.g. when it comes to path management.*
+_Snapshot handling is currently in alpha!
+The current API is not final and subject to change – all input is welcome!._

-Quench supports snapshot testing, allowing for Chai's `equal`/`deepEqual` comparisons to work with data previously serialised and stored as JSON.
+Quench supports snapshot testing, allowing for Chai's comparisons to work with data previously serialised using [pretty-format](https://www.npmjs.com/package/pretty-format) and stored as JSON.
-To compare an object to a snapshot, you can use `matchSnapshot(this)` as assertion.
+To compare an object to a snapshot, you can use `matchSnapshot()` as assertion.
+Setting `quench._updateSnapshots = true` will pass all tests and store the actual value as new expected value, updating all snapshots.
-A snapshot is updated by either adding `isForced` to the chain, or by force-enabling snapshot updates in the UI.
+Individual snapshots can be updated by adding `isForced` to the chain.

 Example: